Plotting in R with ggplot2

 When using fill, color, linetype, shape, size or alpha aesthetic mappings the scales are automatically selected for you and the appropriate legends created.

-In the above example the discrete colours for the Sex variable was selected by default.
+In the above example the discrete colors for the Sex variable was selected by default.

 Manual discrete color scale